ConnerWill/GenBerry/README.md

 ## Participate

-Do not hesitate to fill a ticket if you have suggestions, bug reports, found the documentation not clear, or saw english faults (as you can read, my english is far from perfect ;) )
+Do not hesitate to fill a ticket if you have suggestions, bug reports, found the documentation not clear, or saw english faults [im not perfect ;) ]

 ## Sources